Now in its 4th year, it’s time for the 2025 BCSD Student Film Festival!

 We can accept ONE film project per student, where that student is the lead filmmaker.
 A project is defined as one film file that meets the length and content requirements of the festival.
 It is OK for students to be involved with other film festival projects in a supporting role.

-The screening for elementary student films will be Friday, May 16, 2025 and the screening for middle school student films will be Saturday, May 17, 2025.
-Both of these festival events will take place at the beautiful Seeger Theater at Beacon High School!
-And NEW this year, the high school screening will be held in mid-May at the fabulous Beacon Movie Theater, our presenting sponsor — exact date coming soon!
+The screening for elementary student films will be Friday, May 16, 2025 at 6:30pm, at the beautiful Seeger Theater at Beacon High School!
+And NEW this year, the middle school and high school films screening will be held on Monday, May 19, 2025 at 7:00pm at the fabulous Beacon Movie Theater, our presenting sponsor!

-More details to follow about this epic red carpet event, so stay tuned!
+More details to follow about these epic red carpet events, so stay tuned!
 In the meantime, happy filmmaking!

 We assume most students will use a smartphone to make their film / video project.
 File formats we can accept include .mov files (for Apple) and .mp4 (for Android).
 The submission deadline for the 2025 Student Film Festival is April 13.
 A parent or caregiver must complete the submission form to give consent for their child to participate in the film festival.